-Manuscript received March 8, 2016; Supports from UBI (University of Beira Interior) and FCT (Foundation for sCience and Technology).
+Manuscript received March 10, 2017; Supports from UBI (University of Beira Interior) and FCT (Foundation for sCience and Technology).

-A. D. Reis is with the University of Beira Interior Covilha and Remote Detection Unit, Portugal (e-mail: adreis@ ubi.pt).
+A. D. Reis is with the University of Beira Interior Covilha and Goup of A. P. and Telecommunications, Portugal (e-mail: adreis@ ubi.pt).

-J. F. Rocha is with the University of Aveiro and Institute of Telecommunications, Portugal (e-mail: frocha@ua.pt).
+J. F. Rocha is with the University of Aveiro and Institute of Telecommunications, Portugal (e-mail: frocha@ ua.pt).